desi-sciencecommunicator/TheSingingGardenProject/JournalEntries/Journal.md

 ## 20260817

+@ 8:11 PM: Just one cricket in the Cande section, captured with the microphone.
+The cricket started trilling earlier than previous days.

+@ 9:00 PM: I observed two crickets in the Cande section, on either side of the fence.
+Did a distance and phase angle experiment.
 ### An experiment: Distance and phase angle

 I am almost certain there is a cricket on the other side of the fence of [the cricket in the Cande section] - so likely I am capturing the paired call of two crickets.